Shehu-Yakubu/alx-pre_course/README.md

-README file updated from GitHub.com
+README file updated from source.